Spirik/GEM/README.md

 }

 void buttonContextExit() {
+  // Set GEM specific settings to their values menu.reInit();
   // Draw menu back to screen
   menu.drawMenu();
   // Clear context (assigns `nullptr` values to function pointers of the `context` property of the `GEM` object and resets `allowExit` flag to its default state)